s7abab/aws_nginx/README.md

 > Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
+## Please follow each step, and if you encounter any issues, feel free to contact me via email at s74adev@gmail.com.
 ## 1. Create Free AWS Account
 Create free AWS Account at https://aws.amazon.com/